What should I wear?

 Proper golf attire consists of:

-Men: It is customary that male Members tuck their shirt in while playing golf.
+Men: It is required that men tuck their shirt in while playing golf.
 Shirts must have sleeves and collars or mock turtle neck collars.
 Shorts must be of Bermuda-length or a style specifically designed for golf.
 Golf shoes (including golf sandals) or soft-soled athletic shoes must be worn on the course.
 Metal spikes are prohibited.

 Women: Tops must be designed for golf.
+Tank tops and sports bras are not permitted.
 Shorts and skorts of any length, designed specifically for golf and acceptable to Management are allowed.
 Clothing designated for tennis is not acceptable on the golf course or golf practice areas.
 Golf shoes (including golf sandals) or soft-soled athletic shoes must be worn on the course.
 Metal spikes are prohibited.

 Prohibited clothing for men and women: Blue denim pants (blue jeans) of all types and designs, short shorts, cutoffs, running and exercise clothing, tee shirts, tank tops, halter tops, swimwear and sweat shirts.